columnflow/columnflow/docs/user_guide/structure.md

 ## Tasks in columnflow

 Tasks are [law](https://github.com/riga/law) objects allowing to control a workflow.
-All the tasks presented below are proposed by columnflow and allow for a fairly complete analysis workflow.
+All the tasks presented in the [Task Overview](../task_overview/introduction.md) are proposed by columnflow and allow for a fairly complete analysis workflow.
 However, as analyses are very diverse, it is possible that a specific analysis will need more stearing options or even completely new tasks.
 Thankfully, columnflow is not a fixed structure and you will be able to create new tasks in such a case, following the corresponding example in the {doc}`examples` section of this documentation.
-The full task tree of general columnflow tasks can be seen in [this wikipage](https://github.com/columnflow/columnflow/wiki#default-task-graph).
+The full task tree of general columnflow tasks can be seen in [the corresponding wikipage](https://github.com/columnflow/columnflow/wiki#default-task-graph).
 There are also experiment-specific tasks which are not present in this graph.
 However, these are introduced in the {ref}`CMS specializations section <cms_specializations_section>`.